ezratechdev/closeApp/README.md

 # Close App

-This is a test app for creating a native module functionality in react native that terminates an android application
+This is a test app , creating a native module functionality in react native that terminates an android application.

 ## Running the app